 There is a general rule regarding the ideal intensity of illuminating artwork.
 The light source should be approximately three times brighter than the rest of the room.
 Older artwork often requires softer lighting, whether in a museum or in a home.
 In some cases, this is to preserve the delicate nature of what is being displayed to avoid potential fading or degradation through UV exposure.

-While UV exposure is typically a non-issue with LED lighting, managing heat and light output with the appropriate wattage bulb in conjunction with managing the proximity of the light source to what is on display is a great first line of defense.
+While UV exposure is typically a non-issue with LED lighting, managing heat and light output with the appropriate bulb wattage in conjunction with managing the proximity of the light source to what is on display is a great first line of defense.